 While there is no one-size-fits-all approach, an individual needs to prepare as well as have the necessary experience.
 “To those who are going on their first international assignment, do your research on every aspect of the country you going into,” says Jamshid.
 “It will help you significantly with living and working there.”
 And for those who have been deployed before: “Keep in mind that every region has its own specific customs, rules and regulations.
 The knowledge you have gained from your previous experience might not apply elsewhere.”

 A degree of training is also required, though the level and particulars of this will depend on the role.
-At CTG, there are four compulsory courses ranging from Safeguarding to B-SAFE that all staff have to complete via the e-learning platform CTG Learning before deployment if they are working in a United Nations role.
+At CTG, there are four compulsory courses ranging from Safeguarding to B-SAFE that all staff have to complete via the e-learning platform CTG Learning before deployment.
+This is compulsory for all staff, especially those working in a United Nations role.

 Wellbeing Support – Knowing When to Reach Out